department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 - Tend to be later in the flow before reviews
 - Lot of legal copy.
 Can be a static page on VA.gov that we link to.
 Lot of TL;DR version on the action application
 - One question at a time.

+## Service history
+Review of information type of pattern versus information collection.
+Veterans need to very if period of service is missing or incorrect.

+- Data is typically pre-filled for login
+- Show stack of flats (eg. Branch, Date)
+- May have other info (eg. character of discharge) but we hide that in the "review" view.